 Invest in medicine for nauseous pets: If you are taking a very long road trip, talk to your veterinarian about travel sickness medicines.
 Better safe than sorry!

-This post is sponsored by Mullahey Chrysler Dodge Jeep Ram, located in Paso Robles, CA.
+This post is sponsored by Thompson Toyota, located in Edgewood, MD.